awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-servicediscovery-service-healthcheckconfig.md

 Note the following about configuring health checks\.

 A and AAAA records
 If `DnsConfig` includes configurations for both `A` and `AAAA` records, AWS Cloud Map creates a health check that uses the IPv4 address to check the health of the resource\.
-If the endpoint tthat's specified by the IPv4 address is unhealthy, Route 53 considers both the `A` and `AAAA` records to be unhealthy\.
+If the endpoint that's specified by the IPv4 address is unhealthy, Route 53 considers both the `A` and `AAAA` records to be unhealthy\.

 CNAME records
 You can't specify settings for `HealthCheckConfig` when the `DNSConfig` includes `CNAME` for the value of `Type`\.
 If you do, the `CreateService` request will fail with an `InvalidInput` error\.